 - 1. Compete at the state level of competition in a UIL academic contest.
 (Special Notes: Only Cross-Examination Debate State Meet competitors advancing to the second day elimination rounds as one of the top 16 teams may apply.
 For students who compete in the Barbara Jordan Historical Essay Competition, Latino History Essay Competition, and/or Young Filmmakers Festival, only students who advance to state finals are eligible to apply.
-For students who compete in BEST and FIRST Robotics contests, only members of the top 10 teams in each competition group are eligible to apply.) - 2.
-Must submit a high school transcript, SAT/ACT test scores, a letter of recommendation, and IRS 1040 forms. - 3.
+For students who compete in Robotics contests, only members of the top 10 teams in each competition group are eligible to apply.) - 2.
 Submit an online application and supporting documentation by the deadline.
-If your state competition falls after the application deadline, file your application on time and then submit an update via email following state results. - 4.
-Graduate during the current year and begin college or university by the following fall semester. - 5.
+If your state competition falls after the application deadline, file your application on time and then submit an update via email following state results. - Graduate during the current year and begin college or university by the following fall semester. - 4.
 Attend an accredited college or university in Texas, enroll full-time, and maintain a minimum 2.5 GPA.